Stephen V of Hungary: Duke of Slavonia (1245–1257)

 A royal charter of 1246 mentions Stephen as "King, and Duke of Slavonia".
-Apparently, in the previous year, Béla had his son crowned as junior king and endowed with the lands between the river Dráva and the Adriatic Sea, according to historians Gyula Kristó and Ferenc Makk.
-The seven-year-old Stephen's provinces—Croatia, Dalmatia and Slavonia—were administered by royal governors, known as bans.
+Apparently, in the previous year, Béla IV had his son crowned as junior king and endowed with the lands between the river Dráva and the Adriatic Sea, according to historians Gyula Kristó and Ferenc Makk.
+The seven-year-old Stephen's provinces — Croatia, Dalmatia and Slavonia — were administered by royal governors, known as bans.

 In a letter addressed to Pope Innocent IV in the late 1240s, Béla IV wrote that "[o]n behalf of Christendom we had our son marry a Cuman girl".
-The bride was Elizabeth, the daughter of a leader of the Cumans whom Béla had invited to settle in the plains along the river Tisza.
-Elizabeth had been baptized, but ten Cuman chieftains present at the ceremony nevertheless took their customary oath upon a dog cut into two by a sword.
+The bride was Elizabeth, the daughter of a leader of the Cumans whom Béla IV had invited to settle in the plains along the river Tisza.
+Elizabeth had been baptised, but ten Cuman chieftains present at the ceremony nevertheless took their customary oath upon a dog cut into two by a sword.

 Duke of Transylvania and Styria (1257–1260)

 When Stephen attained the age of majority in 1257, his father appointed him Duke of Transylvania.
 Stephen's rule in Transylvania was short-lived, because his father transferred him to Styria in 1258.
-Styria had been annexed in 1254, but the local lords rose up in rebellion and expelled Béla IV's governor, Stephen Gutkeled, before Stephen's appointment.
+Styria had been annexed in 1254, but the local lords rose in rebellion and expelled Béla IV's governor, Stephen Gutkeled, before Stephen's appointment.
 Stephen and his father jointly invaded Styria and subdued the rebels.
-In addition to Styria, Stephen also received two neighboring counties—Vas and Zala—in Hungary from his father.
-He launched a plundering raid in Carinthia in the spring of 1259, in retaliation of Duke Ulrich III of Carinthia's support of the Styrian rebels.
+In addition to Styria, Stephen also received two neighboring counties — Vas and Zala — in Hungary from his father.
+He launched a plundering raid in Carinthia in the spring of 1259, in retaliation for Duke Ulrich III of Carinthia's support of the Styrian rebels.

 Stephen's rule remained unpopular in Styria.
 With support from King Ottokar II of Bohemia, the local lords again rebelled.
 Stephen could preserve only Pettau (present-day Ptuj, Slovenia) and its region.
 On 25 June 1260, Stephen crossed the river Morava to invade Ottokar's realm.
 His military force, which consisted of Székely, Romanian and Cuman troops, routed an Austrian army.
 However, in the decisive Battle of Kressenbrunn King Béla's and Stephen's united army was vanquished on 12 July, primarily because the main forces, which were under King Béla's command, arrived late.
 Stephen, who commanded the advance guard, barely escaped from the battlefield.
-The Peace of Vienna, which was signed on 31 March 1261, put an end to the conflict between Hungary and Bohemia, forcing Béla IV to renounce of Styria in favor of Ottokar II.
+The Peace of Vienna, which was signed on 31 March 1261, put an end to the conflict between Hungary and Bohemia, forcing Béla IV to renounce Styria in favor of Ottokar II.